mrquantumcodes/nvim/lua/retrospect/README.md

 retrospect.setup({
-  saveKey = "<leader>\\", -- The shortcut to save the session, default is leader+backslash(\) loadKey = "<leader><BS>", -- The shortcut to load the session style = "default", -- or "modern", if you have nui.nvim and dressing.nvim auto_buffer_reorder = false -- set to true if you want to retain the buffer order of usage })
+  saveKey = "<leader>\\", -- The shortcut to save the session, default is leader+backslash(\) loadKey = "<leader><BS>", -- The shortcut to load the session style = "default", -- default (no dependencies) | modern (requires nui.nvim and dressing.nvim), telescope (requires telescope)
+})
 ```

-You can customize the saveKey, loadKey, style and auto_buffer_reorder options to fit your preferences.
+You can customize the saveKey, loadKey and style options to fit your preferences.

 ## Usage